LarsBachmann/Seilsender/README.md

 - On the summary tab, it is possible to enter an individual name for VNC (makes in easier if you have more than one device within VNC connect)
   <img src="media\ScrVncSummary.png" alt="ScrVncSummary" style="width:400px;" />
 - Click 'Apply' to finish setup
-- Hint: There is no easy way to log off from VNC Connect.
+- **Hint**: There is no easy way to log off from VNC Connect.
 If necessary, open a console Window on your Raspberry pi with clicking the black button in the top left and enter
   `sudo rm /root/.vnc/config.d/vncserver-x11.d/CloudCredentials.bed`.
   Afterwards, the 'Sign In' option is available on den VNC main menu.